ymorsi7/MSI-Esports-Center/README.md

 These 'routes' allow for the web browser to communicate with our system and request different information based on the activity.

 ### Data Analytics
-There is a custom Test generator that generates fake mock data in which we can test our internal responsibiliy metric evaluation.
+There is a custom Test generator that generates fake mock data in which we can test our internal responsibility metric evaluation.

 There are 6 methods that are static, meaning they do not require an object to use.
 ```python